TPZgus/ZoneSight/README.md

    - For the audio file: `test.mp3`
    - For the competencies file: `test.txt`

-This will process the example audio file using the example competencies and generate a `report.txt` file with the results.
+This will process the example audio file using the example competencies and generate a `report.html` file with the results.

+You can also view the `test_report.html` file in your web browser to see an example of the formatted output without running the script.

 ## Notes and Recommendations

+- The output is now an HTML file (`report.html`) instead of a text file.
+This provides a more visually appealing and easier-to-read report of the competency insights.

 - Change the system prompt in main.py to suit different needs.

-- Try different ways of querying the competencies text file re: the transcript.
+- Try different ways of querying the competencies text file with respect to the transcript.

 - You can change LLMs by editing config.py.
 As of 08/2024, Claude 3.5 Sonnet is recommended:

   ```
   anthropic/claude-3.5-sonnet